The Bees F.C.

 The Bees is a South African soccer club, based in Nkomati, Mpumalanga, that plays in the National First Division.

 History

 After finishing eleventh in the Mpumalanga Stream of the 2023–24 SAFA Second Division, the club followed it up by winning the stream in 2024–25 to qualify for the national playoffs.
 The Bees progressed to the final, losing to Gomora United, and earned promotion to the 2025–26 National First Division.

+After a poor start to the season, with the club in 13th position, coach Humphrey Mlwane was relieved of his position in November 2025.